arorakomal1406/collation-hub-test/laravel-test/README.md

 ## Set up the Collationhub Coding Round Task
 ### Pre- reqirements
+1. Xampp musty be available (for php and mysql) if not xampp php and my sql must be available.
-1. Node must be installed
+2. Node must be installed
-2. Composer must be installed
+3. Composer must be installed

 ### Process to run
 1. Clone from git , than cd laravel-test